openxrlab/xrmocap/docs/en/getting_started.md

 #### Learning-based methods

 For learning-based methods, it resorts to an end-to-end learning scheme so as to require training before inference.
-Taking [MvP](../../configs/mvp/) as an example, we can download [pretrained MvP model](https://openxrlab-share.oss-cn-hongkong.aliyuncs.com/xrmocap/weight/mvp/xrmocap_mvp_shelf-22d1b5ed_20220831.pth) and run it on Shelf_50 as:
+Taking Multi-view Pose Transformer ([MvP](../../configs/mvp/)) as an example, we can download pretrained MvP model and run it on Shelf_50 as:

 1. Install `Deformable` package by running the script:
 ```
 sh scripts/download_install_deformable.sh
 ```

-2. Download data and run demo
+2. Download data and pretrained model

 ```bash
 # download data